exowanderer/wanderer/README.md

 example_wanderer_median.find_bad_pixels()
 ```

-Flux Weighted Centroiding -- just to say we tried it
+Flux Weighted Centroiding -- some people like this one

 ```python
 print('Fit for All Centers: Flux Weighted, Gaussian Fitting, Gaussian Moments, Least Asymmetry' + '\n') example_wanderer_median.fit_flux_weighted_centering()
 ```

-Gaussian centroid fitting -- the most widely used version
+Gaussian centroid fitting -- this is the most widely used centroiding method

 ```python
 start = time()